fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 05 Jul 2025 18:24:02 GMT
+🌲 Updated on Sun, 06 Jul 2025 09:58:15 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."